androidspyman/Android-spy-app/README.md

-noIIntroducing a cutting-edge mobile monitoring application designed to provide comprehensive, real-time insights and advanced functionality for users seeking robust device tracking and management capabilities.
+Introducing a cutting-edge mobile monitoring application designed to provide comprehensive, real-time insights and advanced functionality for users seeking robust device tracking and management capabilities.
 This powerful application offers a wide range of features to capture, record, and stream critical data securely and efficiently, all without the need for port forwarding.

 Key Features: